andrewmcdan/Survival-Guide/book/part-05-water-and-food/02-purification.md

 - Murky desert pool: Settle overnight, decant, filter (0.1 µm), add chlorine dioxide; wait full Crypto time.
 - Post‑flood urban: Prefer bottled/packaged water.
 If none, filter + activated carbon + chlorine; avoid water with chemical odors.

+Narrative — The Boil‑Only Kitchen
+The power was out, and the faucet sputtered.
+You found a stockpot, two clean jars with lids, and half a fuel canister.
+Rather than chase cups at a time, you settled silt from a bucket, poured the clear top into the pot, and brought it to a rolling boil—three minutes, because of the mountain sticker on the fridge.
+One jar got a strip of blue tape—“TREATED”—and the other “RAW.”
+The rule was simple: raw water only touches the big pot and the “RAW” jar; hands and cups touch the blue‑taped jar.
+Fuel stayed enough for breakfast because you boiled once, not five times.

 ---

+## Common Mistakes
+- Cross‑contamination: Using the same lid/container for raw and treated water.
+- Under‑treating Crypto: Not waiting the full time for chlorine dioxide in cold water.
+- Relying on filters after they’ve frozen; hollow fibers may be cracked.
+- Assuming filters remove chemicals/heavy metals; they don’t without specific media.
+- Skipping rolling boil or elevation adjustment; short boils risk survival of pathogens.
+- Using iodine in pregnancy/thyroid disease or for prolonged periods.

 ## Key Takeaways
 - Combine steps: pre‑filter + disinfect.
 Match the method to the threat profile.